 Clearly you need to be able to evidence the reasons for your recommendations.
 However, from a regulatory perspective this can often be achieved just as well via a separate document (a copy of which can be held on the client’s file) as it can be by including the information contained in that document in the actual suitability report.
-You may however wish to reference and refer the client to the document from the report, and this is what is commonly called signposting.
+You may however wish to reference and refer the client to the document from within the report, and this is what is commonly called 'signposting'.

 The benefits of signposting